svinniks/pl-log/README.md

 - Hide irrelevant (service) top entries from the stack, leaving only the one of the business code.
 - Associate one or more named values with any call stack entry (useful to log subprogram arguments or loop variables).
-- Get the fullest information of where an unexpected Oracle error has occured, by concacenating the most recently tracked call stack and the error backtrace.
+- Get the fullest information of where an unexpected Oracle error has occured, by merging the most recently tracked call stack and the error backtrace.

 ### Data types for storing call stack